ARM-software/vscode-cmsis-csolution/README.md

 ## Overview

-The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for **Arm CMSIS csolution** and the other Keil Studio extensions is available on Arm Developer.
+The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for Arm® CMSIS csolution and the other Keil® Studio extensions is available on Arm Developer.

-The **Arm CMSIS csolution** extension provides support for working with CMSIS solutions (csolution projects).
-It can be installed individually or as part of the **Keil Studio Pack** extension in Visual Studio Code Desktop.
+The Arm CMSIS csolution extension provides support for working with CMSIS solutions (csolution projects).
+It can be installed individually or as part of the Arm Keil Studio Pack extension in Visual Studio Code Desktop.

-We recommend installing the **Keil Studio Pack** for Visual Studio Code Desktop to quickly set up your environment and start working with an example.
+We recommend installing the Keil Studio Pack for Visual Studio Code Desktop to quickly set up your environment and start working with an example.

-The **Arm CMSIS csolution** extension can work with the **Arm Device Manager** (Identifier: `arm.device-manager`) and **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`) extensions.
+The CMSIS csolution extension can work with the Arm Device Manager (Identifier: `arm.device-manager`) and Arm Embedded Debugger (Identifier: `arm.embedded-debug`) extensions.

 ## Intended use cases for the extensions